 - The damage to the vehicle costs at least 50 percent of its fair market value, as long as its value is at least $500, and a licensed recycler purchased the vehicle.

-If a vehicle meets these requirements, it’s bound by law to have its original certificate of title replaced with one that has the word “salvage” branded on it.
-Salvage cars can’t be registered or driven in Iowa, much as in other states.
+If a vehicle meets these requirements, the law requires it to replace its original certificate of title with one that has the word “salvage” brand on it.
+You can’t register or drive salvage cars in Iowa, much as in other states.

 Repairing a Salvage Vehicle Yourself